Frank Ballance

-Frank Winston Ballance Jr. (February 15, 1942 – February 22, 2019) was an American politician and attorney who was a Democratic member of the United States House of Representatives from 2003 to 2004, representing North Carolina's 1st congressional district.
+Frank Winston Ballance Jr. (February 15, 1942 – February 22, 2019) was an American politician and attorney who was a Democratic member of the United States House of Representatives from 2003 to 2004, representing North Carolina's 1st congressional district before resigning from his seat due to health issues.

-In 2004, Ballance pleaded guilty to one count of conspiracy to commit mail fraud and money laundering, and was sentenced to four years in prison, two years supervised release, and fined $10,000.
+In November 2004, Ballance pleaded guilty to one count of conspiracy to commit mail fraud and money laundering, and was sentenced to four years in prison, two years supervised release, and fined $10,000.

 Background

 Ballance was born in Windsor, North Carolina.
-He graduated from W. S. Etheridge High School in 1959 and attended North Carolina Central University, earning a bachelor's degree in 1963 and a law degree in 1965.
+He graduated from W. S. Etheridge High School in 1959 and attended North Carolina Central University, earning a bachelor's degree in 1963 and a Juris Doctor degree in 1965.

-After receiving his law degree, Ballance briefly served as a faculty member of the South Carolina State University School of Law before entering private practice in 1966.
+After law school, Ballance briefly served as a faculty member of the South Carolina State University School of Law before entering private practice in 1966.
 He served in the North Carolina National Guard Reserve from 1968 to 1971.

 Political career

 Ballance was first elected to the House of the state legislature in 1983 and served until 1986.
 In 1988, he was elected to the North Carolina Senate; that same year, he had served as chair of the Guilford County chapter of the NAACP.
 Ballance served in the state senate until 2002, including as deputy president pro tempore from 1997 to 2002.
 He was appointed to the Board of Trustees for both North Carolina Central University and Elizabeth City State University.